Warnings: mild gore/horror.

 “You used to talk to me,” she said.

 Wei Wuxian saw the shape of her rise from the bed and approach him with slow steps.
-He wanted nothing more than to leave now, to shut the door in her face and lock himself in his own room, to drink the bitter moonless tea and find comfort in the safety it brought him, even so late after he truly needed it.
+He wanted nothing more than to leave now, to shut the door in her face and lock himself in his own room.
+He wished to drink the bitter moonless tea and find comfort in the safety it brought him, even so late after he truly needed it.

 She took his hand in hers.
 “I never believed that you told me everything in your heart,” she said, “but you could talk to me, once.
 You could tell me things you could not tell anyone else.”